-While nursing home staff are typically those to neglect residents, abuse can come at the hands of staff, other residents or even other family members of an elderly loved one.
+While nursing home staff are typically those responsible for neglect, abuse can come at the hands of not only staff, but also other residents, or even other family members of an elderly loved one.

 Risk Factors for Nursing Home Abuse and Neglect

 Nursing home abuse and neglect can happen anywhere.
-However, it is more likely to occur in certain settings and under certain conditions, including (but not limited to) when:
+However, it is more likely to occur when the facility involved fails to implement proper procedures for supervising staff and protecting residents.

 Has Your Loved One Been the Victim of Nursing Homes Neglect or Abuse?